carl-schelin/playbooks/kubernetes/readme.md

 ### Sections ###

+#### Bridge ####

+# Purpose:
+# The core-dns container in Kubernetes has a bug in that if a container shares a worker with core-dns, name resolution fails.
+# Since there are generally a pair of core-dns containers, the resolution lookup can succeed which throws off troubleshooting.
+# The solution is to enable the three bridge kernel rules and enable the bridge module.

 The playbooks are created to be run in order vs trying to figure out which ones to run.

 Playbooks 01-07 were used to initially set up the Kubernetes servers for the 1.14.7 installations.